Share this page

 “…Nothing prepared us for the sound of an afternoon deluge.
 It sounded like we’d parked the yurt under Niagara Falls.
 The torrent was so loud that if we were watching a movie, we’d have to turn it off.
 The volume didn’t go high enough to override the cascading rain…” (page 87, “A Year in a Yurt, by Adam & Autumn Raven).

-On the contrary, Mongolian yurts have felt layer(s), waterproof canvass and exterior canvass, which are all natural soft material.
-Felt provide great insulation from only heat and cold, but also from noise, making Mongolian yurt far superior in this aspect.
+On the contrary, Mongolian yurts have felt layer(s), waterproof canvass, and exterior canvass, which are all-natural soft materials.
+Felt provides great insulation from only heat and cold, but also from noise, making Mongolian yurt far superior in this aspect.

 Insulation from Heat/Cold

 All modern yurts use radiant barrier insulation.
-Some producers of the modern yurts make claims such as radiant barrier it is used by NASA, and that it offers high level of insulation as measured by “R” value.
-However, because the vinyl/polyvinyl material used in the cover absorb heat, the modern yurts can be very hot.
+Insulation in modern yurts are so thin that you can see the wood frame from outside (picture of a Modern yurt, above).
+Some producers of the modern yurts make claims such as radiant barrier it is used by NASA, and that it offers a high level of insulation as measured by “R” value.
+However, because the vinyl/polyvinyl material used in the cover absorbs heat, the modern yurts can be very hot.

-In contrast, wool felts in Mongolian yurts provide superior insulation when heat is transferred by conduction.
+In contrast, wool felts in Mongolian yurts, which are as thick as 1 inch (picture below) provides superior insulation when the heat is transferred by conduction.
 The white color of the felt and the exterior cover help reduce heat transfer by thermal radiation.
 In order to increase insulation capacity for yurts to be used in very hot areas, we offer radiant barrier insulation in addition to the felt cover as an optional feature.
 With these two layers on, our Mongolian yurts have the best insulation capacity among its peers.